-Rating 0 1 2 3 Element C Does staff honor and elevate a broad range of student perspectives and experiences by engaging them as leaders, problem solvers and decision-makers, offering ways for students to shape SEL initiatives, instructional practices, and school climate; including students regularly initiating and leading activities, solutions, and projects to improve their classrooms, school and the broader community?
-Students do not yet have opportunities to take on leadership and decision-making roles • Students are offered many opportunities to take on leadership and decision-making roles that inform SEL initiatives, instructional practices, and school climate.
+Rating 0 1 2 3 3 Students do not yet have opportunities to take on leadership and decision-making roles student council, patrols, or leading morning announcements Students are offered many opportunities to take on leadership and decision-making roles that inform SEL initiatives, instructional practices, and school climate.
 Students have opportunities to lead activities, solutions, and projects to improve their classrooms, school and the broader community.
 Staff honor and elevate a broad range of student perspectives and experiences by engaging them as leaders, problem solvers and decision-makers, offering ways for students to shape SEL initiatives, instructional practices, and school climate.
 Students regularly initiate and lead activities, solutions, and projects to improve their classrooms, school and the broader community.

-Rating 0 1 2 3 Element D Do the school's discipline policies and practices promote SEL; are they restorative, instructive, and developmentally and appropriate, including providing opportunities for students to reflect, problem solve, and build positive relationships; do these policies and practices take into account students' cultural backgrounds, and individual differences; do data demonstrate that these practices are used consistently and equitably in the classroom and throughout the school?
+Rating 0 1 2 3 Element D Do the school's discipline policies and practices promote SEL; are they restorative, instructive, and developmentally and appropriate, including providing opportunities forstudents to reflect, problem solve, and build positive relationships; do these policies and practices take into account students' culturalbackgrounds, and individual differences; do data demonstrate that these practices are used consistently and equitablyin the classroom and throughout the school?
+Discipline policies and practices have not yet been reviewed to determine how well theyalign with SEL.
 Discipline policies and practices are being reviewed for their alignment with SEL.
-Data have been reviewed to determine if policies and practices have been applied equitably.
-The school has identified discipline policies and practices that support SEL and are restorative, instructive, and developmentally appropriate.
+Data have been reviewed to determine ifpolicies and practices have been applied equitably.
+The school has identifieddiscipline policies and practices that support SEL and are restorative, instructive, and developmentally appropriate.
 Data are reviewed frequently to determine if policies and practices have been applied equitably.
-Discipline policies and practices promote SEL, including providing opportunities for students to reflect, problem solve, and build positive relationships.
+Discipline policies and practices promote SEL, including providing opportunities for students to reflect, problem solve, and buildpositive relationships.
 These policies and practices take into account students' developmental stages, cultural backgrounds, and individual differences.
-Data demonstrates that these practices are used consistently and equitably in the classroom and throughout the school.
+Data demonstrates that thesepractices are used consistently and equitably in the classroom and throughout the school.

 Indicator 5.3 Our school ensures physical and emotional safety of all students and demonstrates our understanding and appreciation of all cultures, identities, and communities.
 Output: Student voice is respected in a school community where their heritage and culture are valued and accepted.